-Food Groups With Higher Amounts of Carbs:
+Foods with Higher Amounts of Carbs:

 The Grains and Starchy Vegetables Group

 Foods from this group digest quickly and give you the most energy.
 To feel full longer, aim to eat more whole grains like brown rice, whole wheat bread, and pasta.